sam-goodwin/shapes-legacy/packages/@shapes/hive/README.md

 // Hive-specific types
 import { double, float, char, varchar, Glue } from '@shapes/hive';

-// a record to be used within our top-level type (i.e. a nested structure). class Nested extends Record({
+// a Struct to be used within our top-level type (i.e. a nested structure). class Nested extends Struct({
   name: string
 }) {}

-class Data extends Record({
+class Data extends Struct({
   id: string
     .apply(Description('this is a comment')),